 Aloe vera truly is a super plant!
 Here are a few powerful ways to use it.

-The plant’s anti-inflammatory properties not only help relieve sunburns but also relieve the itching, swelling, and redness from bug bites.
+- Relieves the itch from bug bites.
+The plant’s anti-inflammatory properties help relieve sunburns and the itching, swelling, and redness caused by bug bites.

+- Cleanse and moisturize skin.
 Aloe’s pH level closely matches our skin, enabling it to gently (but thoroughly) cleanse our face while also closing pores and tone skin.
 Its anti-inflammatory qualities can also help prevent breakouts.
+Try it in this DIY liquid hand soap.

-How to Use Aloe Vera For a Sunburn
+How to Use Aloe Vera Plant For a Sunburn

 The healing power of plants cannot be denied, especially when something as simple as an aloe vera plant can provide great relief to something so painful: sunburned skin.
 A classic use of aloe (and probably one of the most common aloe vera benefits), this sunburn remedy is one that I have been using for as many years as I can remember.